veeto

 Key Takeaways

-• Prohibits adjusters from soliciting clients during active disasters or between 6 PM and 8 AM.
+• Prohibits adjusters from soliciting clients during disasters or between 6 PM and 8 AM.

-• Extends contract cancellation period to 5 days for disaster victims.
+• Extends contract cancellation period to 5 days during declared emergencies or disasters.

 Summary